-Development proposals that protect and particularly those which enhance the structure and setting of the Nottingham Canal (shown on the Policies Map & Figure 14) will be supported.
+Development proposals that protect or enhance the structure and setting of the Nottingham Canal (shown on the Policies Map & Figure 14) will be supported.

 This includes proposals adjacent to the old canal, including those affecting the existing conservation grasslands, walking, cycling and horse-riding trails and paths, together with necessary connections to the local area network.